gvwilson/thirdbit/src/fiction/leaderboard/index.md

 You could have burned just as much money doing that, but you just couldn't, could you?
-You just couldn't bear the thought of being useful."
+You just couldn't bear the thought of being *useful*."

 "My legal team is going to strip you for parts."
 There was no bluster in his voice.